-Edited by Nerissa Avisado, Eng, Lynn, Alma
+Edited by Nerissa Avisado, Eng, Lynn, Alma and 1 other

 Most women desire smooth, free-flowing and healthy hair.
 This can be a challenge in today's world, especially with many factors like pollution, chemicals, stress and the like.
 With these factors in mind, the next best thing a woman can do is to exert extra efforts in maintaining healthy hair, which can actually be done naturally.
 There is no need to go to salons and be presented with options costing a lot of money.
 This article focuses on learning how to make your hair naturally healthy.

 Just like the body, the hair requires nutrients and needs proper care.
 When healthy habits are observed, there are dramatic effects like better hair.
 Here are some simple steps to achieve and maintain healthy tresses.

 - If your hair is growing beyond that point, it begins to look thin and lifeless.

 - Determine when this happens and ensure to maintain your hair just above this point.

 - Thick, blunt edged and sleek are what your hair tips must look like.